MultiAdaptive/.github/profile/README.md

 In Domicon's network, we have designed an incentive mechanism to encourage and supervise nodes to provide external services.

-Taking the broadcast node as an example, if it does not undertake the responsibility of broadcasting and does not broadcast data, it's deposited tokens will be slashed; if it provides external data confirmation services, it will receive additional token rewards.
+Taking the broadcast node as an example, if it does not undertake the responsibility of broadcasting and does not broadcast data, its deposited tokens will be slashed; if it provides external data confirmation services, it will receive additional token rewards.

 Domicon uses Ethereum as its governance layer, and all governance activities are completed on Ethereum.
 Therefore, users can obtain the external information of all Domicon broadcast nodes and storage nodes by querying the relevant contracts of Domicon on Ethereum.

 In other words, when using Domicon services, there is no need to build your own nodes or use third-party nodes like other blockchain infrastructures.

 You only need an Ethereum node to enjoy Domicon services smoothly.
-Whether you want to build a new rollup using domicon or transfer the existing DA to Domicon, it is an easy task.
+Whether you want to build a new rollup using Domicon or transfer the existing DA to Domicon, it is an easy task.